Critical ideals of trees: 2-matchings of trees

 \section{2-matchings of trees}

-In this section we introduce the concept of $2$-matching of a graph, which play an important role through all the paper.
-After that, we present some of its properties when the graph is a tree, which will be very useful to give a description of its critical ideals.
+In this section we introduce the concept of a $2$-matching of a graph, which plays an important role throughout this paper.
+After that, we present some of its properties when the graph is a tree, which will be very useful for giving a description of its critical ideals.

-\begin{Definition} Let $G$ be a graph (possibly with loops and multiple edges) and $\mathcal{M}$ a set of edges of $G$.
-We say that $\mathcal{M}$ is a \emph{$2$-matching} if every vertex of $G$ has at most two incident edges in $\mathcal{M}$. \end{Definition}